Swaik Lake

 Swaik Lake (also known as: Khandowa Lake) is a lake located in Kallar Kahar Tehsil, Chakwal District of Punjab the province of Pakistan.
 It can be accessed through the M2 motorway linking Lahore and Islamabad.
 The lake is located about 10 km from the Kallar Kahar and 48 km southwest of city of Chakwal along the Motorway (M-2).
-A waterfall is also located at the lake.
-It is a popular tourist attraction and offers opportunities for swimming and diving.
+A waterfall is located at the lake.
+It is a tourist attraction which allows for swimming and diving.